-7 A single surface water permit was found for Long Valley Creek for industrial purposes.
+11 A single surface water permit was found for Long Valley Creek for industrial purposes.
 Any additional appropriation would need to ensure that this senior right would not be negatively impacted by the proposed use.
 No surface water rights associated with Lagomarsino Creek were found on the NDWR database.

-6 Volcanic rock aquifers are known to offer reduced water storage capacity and provide very limited recharge as compared to aquifers in other geologic units.
+10 Volcanic rock aquifers are known to offer reduced water storage capacity and provide very limited recharge as compared to aquifers in other geologic units.

 Because all existing wells in the Plan Area are domestic wells, which are owned and operated by private residents, the County's ability to have influence on the ongoing management of groundwater use may be limited.
 In the 2016 Master Plan, the County developed many objectives and policies regarding groundwater use within the Plan Area and it is recommended that the County enforce and build on these policies to protect the sustainability of current groundwater resources.
 The County shall provide education and guidance to private landowners that production from existing domestic wells in the Virginia Highlands is not sustainable and deepening of domestic wells is a cyclic, never-ending process.
-The County could require individual landowners to demonstrate that their proposed domestic well will not negatively impact adjacent landowners by enforcing a policy such as:
+The County should also demonstrate a commitment to monitoring water quality throughout the Plan Area to the best of its ability, within reason.